2001 Tiananmen Square self-immolation incident: Falun Gong response

-Immediately following the self-immolation, the Falun Dafa Information Center denied that the self-immolators could have been Falun Gong practitioners, emphatically pointing out that Falun Gong's teachings do not sanction any form of violence, and that suicide is considered a sin.
+Immediately following the self-immolation, the Falun Dafa Information Center denied that the self-immolators could have been Falun Gong practitioners, writing that Falun Gong's teachings prohibit killing and that suicide is considered a sin.
+Specifically, Wang Jindong was said to be multiple actors and not a real person.
+Falun Gong has also charged that all of the self-immolators were replaced with actors while inside the ambulance.

-Falun Gong sources overseas questioned the official Chinese government account of the event, and apparent inconsistencies in government's official narrative led to a hypothesis that the self-immolation was staged by the government to justify the persecution against Falun Gong by portraying its practitioners as irrational and suicidal.
+Falun Gong sources overseas questioned the official Chinese government account of the event, and apparent inconsistencies in the government's official narrative led to a hypothesis that the government staged the self-immolation to justify the persecution against Falun Gong by portraying its practitioners as irrational and suicidal.
 According to this hypothesis, the self-immolation participants were paid actors, and were presumably assured that the flames would be extinguished before doing real harm.

-Falun Gong-owned New Tang Dynasty Television produced a programme called False Fire, which analyses the inconsistencies in the accounts of the event in the official Chinese media.

-Based on a review of CCTV footage, the programme purports to demonstrate that the self-immolators donned fire-proof clothing and masks, and raises the question of why the participants' hair and the apparently gasoline-filled bottles they carried did not catch fire.
 Falun Gong sources also noted that the self-immolators' behaviour, the slogans they shouted, and their meditation postures were not consistent with the teachings or practices of Falun Gong.
-Furthermore, the program's frame-by-frame analysis of the CCTV footage purportedly shows that Liu was actually killed by a deadly blow to the head from a man in a military overcoat.
-The False Fire documentary described the death of 12-year-old Liu Siying as being under "unusual circumstances", saying that she was apparently recovering well before dying suddenly on 17 March.
-Some Falun Gong sources argue that she may have been killed by the government as a way of guaranteeing her silence.
+Falun Gong released a frame-by-frame analysis of the CCTV footage which purportedly shows that Liu was actually killed by a deadly blow to the head from a man in a military overcoat.
+Some Falun Gong sources argue that the government may have killed her as a way of guaranteeing her silence.

-The program suggests that the reaction time of state-run television crews and police on Tiananmen Square demonstrates they had advance knowledge of the event.
-They observed that officers arrived almost immediately on the scene equipped with numerous fire extinguishers.
-Fire extinguishers are not standard equipment for police on Tiananmen Square; the nearest building that would house them was several minutes away from the scene.